ai-uavsec/CLGSCE/README.md

 # Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations

-In this study, we propose a LLM-driven closed-loop control framework that enables reliable UAV operations powered by effective feedback and refinement using two LLM modules, i.e., a Code Generator and an Evaluator.
+In this study, we propose a LLM-driven closed-loop control framework that enables reliable UAV operations powered by effective feedback and refinement using two LLM modules, i.e., a **Code Generator** and an **Evaluator**.
 Our framework transforms numerical state observations from UAV operations into natural language trajectory descriptions to enhance the evaluator LLM's understanding of UAV dynamics for precise feedback generation.

 <p align="center">
    <img src="figures/overall.png" alt="Diagram" width="50%" />